Faculty and Staff

 Pace University Seidenberg School of CSIS Professor Dr. Christelle Scharff (2nd from right) posing for a photo with industry partners at the TCS Summit in Salt Lake City.

-Dr. Christelle Scharff, Seidenberg Professor, Associate Dean, and Co-Director of the Seidenberg AI Lab, has had quite a busy summer by marking several significant achievements that reflect her expertise in AI research and innovation, as well as her active engagement in in global academic and professional communities.
+Dr. Christelle Scharff, Seidenberg Professor, Associate Dean, and Co-Director of the Seidenberg AI Lab, has had quite a busy summer by marking several significant achievements that reflect her expertise in AI research and innovation, as well as her active engagement in global academic and professional communities.

 Dr. Scharff represented the Seidenberg School and Pace University at the prestigious Tata Consultancy Services (TCS) Summit in Salt Lake City.
 Themed "The Future is AI.
 The Future is Human," the summit brought together industry leaders, technologists, professional athletes, and academics to explore the work of TCS in many different industries, including education.
 The main emphasis of the summit was sport and its many dimensions, and attendees had the unique opportunity to interact with Olympic champions such as Lindsay Vonn and John Shuster.
 Dr, Scharff said that "as a sports fan, it was a thrill to stay in the Olympic spirit of Paris 2024, and even try my hand at curling!"
 She added that she was honored to meet so many TCS employees and partners, and to exchange ideas about the intersection of artificial intelligence and human-centered innovation.